Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting.rst

       and vertices that belong to non-adjoining faces.

 Loose Geometry
+   This selection depends on the currently selected `Selection Modes`_;
-   Selects all vertices or edges that do not form part of a face.
+   In vertex and edge selection mode it selects all vertices or edges that do not form part of a face.
+In face selection mode it selects all faces that do not share edges with other faces.

 Interior Faces
    Selects faces where all edges have more than two faces.
 Faces by Sides